 Should I Use A Credit Card To Purchase A VPN?

 When discussing the topic of anonymity online, there are a lot of different factors at play.
 There’s your IP address to protect, your home address, and your actual identity that can be tied back to your online activities.
 All of these things are markers that major surveillance agencies and hackers alike try to use to identify and trace your browsing habits online, which can be dangerous for anyone who values their anonymity above all else.
+Using a credit card to purchase a VPN is not any easy and secured task!

 So what can be done to better protect your personal financial information from being picked up?
 Using alternative payment methods at checkout besides a standard credit card.
 Read our guide to buying a VPN with a credit card to find out everything you need about how to maintain the utmost level of privacy the next time you sign up for a new VPN online!
+How to protect your credit card to purchase a VPN?
+Read the full article to get the answer!

 Well, to start, it’s important to know how a credit card transaction works when you shop for anything online — VPN or otherwise.
 When you sign onto a website that utilizes any kind of online shopping mechanism, the website itself should be encrypted by a protocol known as SSL or a Secure Sockets Layer.

-The way SSL actually works is pretty technical, but in simple terms, it goes something like this: you sign onto a website, and that website forms a secure connection between their server and the device you logged in with.
+The way SSL actually works is pretty technical, but in simple terms, it goes something like this: you sign onto a website, and that website forms a secure connection between its server and the device you logged in with.
 Both ends of that connection have contributed to what’s known as a “handshake”, or three different encryption keys that are handed off — one to each party — while the third is reserved as the “session key” that keeps the connection secure.

 Think of a secret handshake that you and your friend have established.
 If an imposter were to try and come in and imitate the handshake, either one of you would automatically know that the new person was a fake.
 In this analogy, the person attempting to imitate the handshake is a would-be hacker.
+How to protect your credit card to purchase a VPN?

 Sometimes an SSL transaction can be pre-hijacked by a hacker who’s already installed their viruses on your device in anticipation of this very thing.
 The malware will detect when you’re shopping online or attempting to connect to a “secure” destination that’s “protected” by SSL.
 In reality, the software has actually diverted you to a page that looks identical to the one you thought was a regular checkout, complete with an SSL badge both on the page itself and in the corner of your preferred browser.

 Once you’ve gotten to the fake page, the malware will simply record your information on the diverted page and send your credit card data back to your home base.
 That said these types of hacks are relatively rare, and increasingly difficult to pull off as browsers and operating systems get wiser to the techniques that hackers try and use to fool their encryption systems.
+Using a credit card to purchase a VPN is not an easy and secure task!

 But even though a potential third-party who might be trying to peer in on the transaction may have a difficult time getting their hands on your financial information, the VPN provider may still keep a log of that data just in case.